Tourism in Maharashtra: Pune

-Chhatrapati Sambhaji Nagar / Aurangabad
+Chhatrapati Sambhaji Nagar

 This city is also known as Aurangabad, in the central part of Maharashtra and attracts tourists for its natural beauty.
 The Ajanta Caves and Ellora Caves, that lie on the outskirts of Aurangabad are internationally renowned for man-made caves and intricate carvings in them.
 Ajanta and Ellora Caves are UNESCO World Heritage sites.
 Ellora is notable for having a unique monolithic vertically excavated building known as Kailasa Temple, Ellora and Ajanta Caves is notably for Lord Buddha in stone.
 Ancient Buddhist life has been depicted in the delicate stonework.
 While Ajanta is completely Buddhist caves, Ellora caves belong to Buddhism, Hinduism, and Jainism.
 Summers are not advisable for touring as temperatures can reach up to and above 44 degrees C during the day.
 There are other famous places of interest like Bibi Ka Maqbara (The Taj Mahal of Deccan), Daulatabad Fort, Panchakki, Sunheri Mahal, etc. Aurangabad has good connectivity by air, road, and railways.

 Aurangabad is the tourism capital of Maharashtra.